acotales/MAT/README.md

 ## 🚀 How to Use

-- **Download** the `RUN.cmd` file [here](https://github.com/acotales/MAT/releases/latest/download/RUN.cmd).
+- **Download and Run** the `Run.bat` file [here](https://github.com/acotales/MAT/releases/latest/download/Run.bat).
-- Right-click and Select **"Run as Administrator"**

 ## ⚠️ Disclaimer

 This tool is for **educational purposes only**.
 The author does not condone or encourage the use of this tool to bypass legitimate software licensing.
-Please support software developers by purchasing genuine licenses from Microsoft.
 Use this tool at your own risk.

 ## 📜 License